mstksg/inCode/copy/entries/foldl-adjunction.md

 This pair is equivalent in power --- you can implement `rightAdjunct` in terms of `indexAdjunction` and `leftAdjunct` in terms of `tabulateAdjunction` and vice versa.
-This comes from the fact that all Adjunctions in Haskell `Functor`s arise from some idea of "indexability" and "representability".
+This comes from the fact that all Adjunctions in Haskell `Functor`s arise from some idea of "indexability".
+We'll go into more detail later, but this is the general intuition.

 ### Adjoints to `Fold`